CSE-110-Winter-2024/project-team-14/README.md

 Velocity based off of I2 of Milestone

 Reflection:
 We stayed relatively up-to-date with our proposed and calculated velocity from our I2 from M1.
 The velocity accounted for our initial concerns and was estimated from our real velocity from the previous milestone.
+For this milestone, the I1 velocity was closer to 0.44 as we worked roughly 40 hours and estimated 17.5 total work hours for I1.
+Our I2 velocity was closer to 0.5 as we worked roughly 35 hours cumulatively and estimated 17.5 total work hours.